Girl's death haunted police until arrest made 45 years later

 Neal was due to appear in court in Colorado on Thursday.

-In Los Angeles County, authorities said Edward Donell Thomas, 50, was arrested and charged in connection with kidnapping and killing William Tillett.
-The boy disappeared while walking home from school in Inglewood.
-His body was found in a dark carport later that day.
+In Los Angeles County, authorities said Edward Donell Thomas, 50, has been charged in connection with kidnapping and killing William Tillett.
+The boy disappeared in 1990 while walking home from school in Inglewood, and his body was found in a dark carport later that day.
 The coroner determined he had been suffocated.

-Inglewood police have "significant and compelling physical evidence which implicates Edward Thomas in the murder of William Tillett," Capt.
-Mark Fried said.
-He declined to elaborate.
+A combination of old evidence and "advanced technology" led to Thomas, Inglewood Police Chief Mark Fronterotta told reporters without releasing details.

+Fronterotta said investigators don't believe Thomas acted alone.
+He and the boy's brother urged anyone with information to come forward.

+"I just want to keep the momentum going" so the family can have closure, Hubert Tillett said.

+The police chief was on the force at the time and said the case left "an indelible mark in my mind, in my heart."

-Thomas was being held without bail, and it wasn't known if he has an attorney.
+Thomas was being held without bail, and it wasn't known if he had an attorney.
 His arraignment is scheduled for April 4.

 In Newport Beach, O'Keefe was walking home from summer school in July 1973 when she vanished.
-She was last seen talking to a stranger in a van and never made it home, Newport Beach police Chief Jon Lewis said.
+She was last seen talking to a stranger in a van and never made it home, police Chief Jon Lewis said.

 Her family and friends searched for her and called police.
 The next morning, her body was found.